KenKundert/inform/README.rst

 The Color class has the following class methods:

 isTTY(stream):
-   Takes a stream as an argument and returns true if it is a TTY.
-A typical use
+   Takes a stream as an argument (default is stdout) and returns true if it is a TTY.
+A typical use is:
-   is:

 .. code-block:: python